NIR456/Net-Question/README.md

 - *GraphQL vs REST*: GraphQL offers more flexibility and efficiency for complex queries, whereas REST is simpler and more widely used.
 - *gRPC vs REST*: gRPC provides higher performance and is suitable for microservices, whereas REST is more broadly adopted and easier to implement.

 Choosing the right type of API depends on the specific needs of your application, such as the complexity of data interactions, performance requirements, and ease of implementation.
+## Authentication
+  - Authentication is the process of verifying the identity of a user or system.
+It ensures that the entity trying to access the application is who they claim to be.
+Common methods include.
+ - Username and Password: The most basic form, where users provide a username and password to log in.
+ -  Multi-Factor Authentication (MFA): Adds an extra layer of security by requiring additional verification methods (e.g., SMS codes, authentication apps).
+ -  OAuth: Allows users to log in using credentials from another service (e.g., Google, Facebook).
+ -  Biometric Authentication: Uses fingerprints, facial recognition, or other biometric data.
 ## Diff between Abstract class and interface
 ## Inheritance
 ## Polymorphism